2023 Solar Incentives Guide for Yankton, SD - Tax Credits & Rebates

 Federal solar incentives are likely the first thing that you think of when thinking about solar incentives.
 The Federal Solar Investment Tax Credit, or ITC, is likely the most commonly known federal solar incentive.
 The ITC allows you to claim a tax credit for a predetermined percentage of your solar system's cost.

-The ITC applies towards solar systems installed after January 1, 2006 and allows you to deduct from your taxes a percentage of the total cost of solar panels, accessories, equipment and labor.
-This credit can apply towards a solar panel system installed on a primary or secondary residence that you own in the United States.
+The ITC applies towards solar systems installed after January 1, 2006, and allows you to deduct from your taxes a percentage of the total cost of solar panels, accessories, equipment and labor.
+You can claim this credit for solar panels installed on a primary or secondary residence in the United States that you own.
 The original amount you could claim was 30% of the total cost, although certain projects may qualify for only 26%, depending on the details.
-There is no maximum amount you can claim.
+There is no maximum claim amount.

-The Inflation Reduction Act, passed in August 2022, added more provisions to the ITC (as well as retitling it the Clean Energy Credit).
-The Clean Energy Credit bolsters the current credit, increasing it up to 30% for solar installations undertaken between January 1, 2022 and December 31, 2032.
-After this, the credit percentage will decrease slightly each year until the end of the program in 2035.
+In August 2022, the Inflation Reduction Act expanded and extended the ITC, now dubbed the Clean Energy Credit.
+The new Clean Energy Credit is valid until 2035.
+Homeowners are now eligible for a 30% credit for solar systems that began installation on or after January 1, 2022, and will be done by December 31, 2032.
+This credit will then see a slight annual decrease until it expires.
 Starting in 2023, the expansion to the program will also make claiming credit for energy storage systems easier than ever before.

 Click here to learn more about the new Inflation Reduction Act.
-To best understand how the new Clean Energy Credit might apply to you, reach out to your local Yankton solar installation company.
+To best understand how the new Clean Energy Credit might apply to you, reach out to your local Yankton solar installation expert.

 State & Local Solar Incentives